rusili/AC-Android/lessons/fragments-exposed/readme.md

 "Often you will want one Fragment to communicate with another, for example to change the content based on a user event.
 All Fragment-to-Fragment communication is done through the associated Activity.
 Two Fragments should never communicate directly."

-tldr - MemeFragment1 cannot communicate directly with MemeFragment2 without first communicating with its HostActivity.
+tldr - MemeFragment1 cannot communicate directly with MemeFragment2 without first communicating with its attached activity.

 # In-Class Exercise